-Dishman Netherlands, located in Veenendaal in the Netherlands, manufactures (among others) Vitamin D, Cholesterol and lanolin for the pharmaceutical, cosmetic, feed, food, shrimp farming and industry applications.
-One of the steps in their production chain is to distil ethanol and water using a distillation column.
-The heat and coolant inputs to the distillation column used to be operated manually.
-Previous attempts to apply automatic control had failed due to the complexity of the PID tuning.
+Dishman Netherlands, located in Veenendaal in the Netherlands, manufactures Vitamin D, Cholesterol and lanolin for the pharmaceutical, cosmetic, feed, food, shrimp farming and industry applications.
+One of the steps in their production chain is the distillation of ethanol.
+This process used to be operated manually.
+Previous attempts to automate the process had failed.

 The whole tuning procedure and verification took half a day.
 Figure 1 shows a screenshot of the PID Tuner with the response of the density to a step change in the heat valve. .